Photo by ptnphoto / Shutterstock.com

 For years, Chase was the only major issuer offering a credit card with those features.
 The company launched its Chase Slate card in 2009, NerdWallet reports.
 But this year, two other major issuers — Barclaycard and Bank of America — have launched similar cards.

-You can find other similar cards using Money Talks News’ credit card search tool.
+You can find other similar cards using Money Talks News’ credit card search tool which you’ll find in our Solutions Center.
 For example, select “Intro Balance Transfer Rate” from the drop-down menu to view cards with 0 percent introductory interest rates.